 Perspectives on the Recent Currency Crisis Literature

-In the 1990s, currency crises in Europe, Mexico and Southeast Asia have drawn worldwide attention to speculative attacks on government-controlled exchange rates.
-To improve our understanding of these events, researchers have undertaken new theoretical and empirical work.
-In this paper, we provide some perspective on this work and relate it to earlier research in the area.
-Then we derive the optimal commitment to a fixed exchange rate and propose a common framework for analyzing currency crises that draws from both the early first-generation work and the more recent second-generation approach.
-The cross-generational framework stresses the important role of speculators and also recognizes that the government's commitment to a fixed exchange rate is constrained by other policy goals.
-In the final section we study the crisis prediction literature and find that some crises may be particularly difficult to predict using currently popular methods.
+In the 1990s, currency crises in Europe, Mexico, and Asia have drawn worldwide attention to speculative attacks on government-controlled exchange rates and have prompted researchers to undertake new theoretical and empirical analysis of these events.
+This paper provides some perspective on this work and relates it to earlier research.
+It derives the optimal commitment to a fixed exchange rate and proposes a common framework for analyzing currency crises.
+This framework stresses the important role of speculators and recognizes that the government`s commitment to a fixed exchange rate is constrained by other policy goals.
+The final section finds that some crises may be particularly difficult to predict using currently popular methods.

 Suggested Citation: Suggested Citation